Mesothelioma Cure

 Clinical trials are crucial in the search for a cure or better treatments for managing mesothelioma.
 These studies test new drugs, surgical procedures, treatment strategies, and treatment combinations using human participants.

-The new treatments are first tested in laboratories and animals and then in increasingly larger clinical trials to determine if they are effective and safe.
+The new treatments are first tested in laboratories and animals and then in increasingly larger clinical trials to determine their effectiveness and safety.

 There are risks associated with participating in clinical trials, but they are often worth the possible benefits for patients with incurable cancer.
 These participants are also crucial in helping to advance new treatments.
 Developments could not be made without them taking the risk.